-On June 29, 2007, Shui On Development entered into a legally binding agreement with Trophy Property Development L.P. ("Trophy Property") for the sale of 49% of Portspin Limited, a BVI company which has the right to develop Lot 116 of the Shanghai Taipingqiao project.
+On 29 June 2007, the Issuer entered into a legally binding agreement with Trophy Property Development L.P. ("Trophy Property") for the sale of 49% of Portspin Limited, a BVI company which has the right to develop Lot 116 of the Shanghai Taipingqiao project.
 The transaction closed in July 2007.
-On December 17, 2008, Trophy Property transferred all its shares in Portspin Limited to Taipingqiao 116 Development Company Limited.
+On 17 December 2008, Trophy Property transferred all its shares in Portspin Limited to Taipingqiao 116 Development Company Limited.